-Complainants should not approach individual governors to raise concerns or complaints.
+Complainants should not approach Local Governor Board members to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.

-Complaints against school staff (except the headteacher) should be made in the first instance, to Ms Waters, Headteacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to Mr Kelly, Headteacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mrs C Thorogood, the Chair of Governors, via the school office.
+Complaints that involve or are about the Headteacher should be addressed to Mrs B Fadahunsi, Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Mrs F McGillian, the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors or Local Governor Board members should be addressed to Mrs F McGillian, the Clerk to the Local Governor Board via the school office.
 Please mark them as Private and Confidential.